 The J58 engine was developed in the late 1950s by Pratt & Whitney Aircraft Division of United Aircraft Corp. to meet a U.S. Navy requirement.
-It was designed to operate for extended speeds of Mach 3+ and at altitudes of more than 80,000 feet.
-The J58 was the first engine designed to operate for extended periods using its afterburner, and it was the first engine to be flight-qualified at Mach 3 for the Air Force.
+It was designed to operate at speeds of Mach 3+ and at altitudes of more than 80,000 feet.
+The J58 was the first engine designed to operate for extended periods using its afterburner, and it was the first engine to be flight-qualified at Mach 3 for the U.S. Air Force.

-TECHNICAL NOTES: Model: J58 Compressor: Nine-stage, axial flow, single spool Turbine: Two-stage axial flow Weight: Approx. 6,000 lbs.
-Thrust: 32,500 lbs. (with afterburner) Maximum operating altitude: Above 80,000 ft.
+Model: J58 Compressor: Nine-stage, axial flow, single speed Turbine: Two-stage axial Weight: Approx. 6,000 lbs.
+Thrust: 32,500 lbs. with afterburner Maximum operating altitude: above 80,000 ft.